Critters (franchise): Television

+Critters: A New Binge (2019)

 Critters: A New Binge was shot in Canada in mid-2018.
 Filming wrapped in Vancouver.
 Serving as a reboot, the series shows the creatures, pursued by intergalactic bounty hunters, returning to Earth on a secret mission.
 The series premiered on Shudder on March 21, 2019.

 Main cast and characters

 The following is a list of cast and characters that appear in the Critters series.

 The Critters

 The central focus of the series is upon a group of malevolent carnivorous extraterrestrials called Krites, which are known as Critters.
 They have the ability to roll into balls similar to hedgehogs and form into a sphere that can roll across the landscape.

 Organization

 In the first film, the largest Krite took leadership over the others.
 This is carried over into the second film where, though later turning out to be Ug in disguise, the largest Krite was seen as the leader once more, being able to persuade the immense pack of smaller Krites to continue on to Polar Ice Burger instead of attacking the humans that were following behind them.
 Although the concept of the biggest Krites being the leader was dropped in Critters 3, the Krite whose face was burned by bleach is shown leading the group throughout most of the film and is the last Krite to be killed.
 Because the fourth film only has two main Krite characters, it is difficult to determine if a lead Krite is being suggested, although one Krite (the one who had the top of its headshot bald by Charlie when it was a hatchling) is shown as ordering around the other Critters.